charlieWyatt/AV-Technical/README.md

 - Question 7
 	> This question has 2 parts.
 At the end of the 5 threads running the value should be 5000 but its is not.
 You need to fix the race condition.
 The second part is to move the "testerFunction()" as a google test using the correct google tests ASSERTS

 Fork the repo and submit a link to your forked repository on submission.
-Please private the forked repo, so that your work also remains private.
-Upon submission we'll ask you to unprivate it.
 Let the AV team know if there are any problems.
 Best of luck.

 # Some useful resources